 Note that Jennifer leans on Ney with an increased incline.
 She bends her standing leg slightly and uses a little bit dissociation - turning her hips upwards and downwards to allow the free leg to reach back far.
 Note also that when her hips are turned, she uses the thumb rather than the toes of the foot to reach the floor.
 Also note that her leg is swayed by the hip slightly sideways in contrast to the forward walk in which the leg is swayed by the hip towards the center, as demonstrated by Vanessa Gauch in the first video.
 These all add a feminine touch to her walk.

-Experienced tangueras use the hip rather than thigh to move the leg.
-Here is another example danced by Mariana Montes and Sebastian Arce.
+Experienced tangueras use the hip, rather than the thigh, to initiate leg movement.
+Here is a good example danced by Mariana Montes and Sebastian Arce.

-Their style is too exhibitionist to suit the milonga, especially on the leader's part, in my humble opinion, but the opening walk (0:15 - 0:28) is absolutely gorgeous, appropriate in social dancing, and worth watching again and again.
+While their style is too exhibitionist to suit the milonga, in my humble opinion, the opening walk (0:15 - 0:28) is absolutely gorgeous, appropriate in social dancing, and worth watching again and again.
 The walk is done in close embrace that enables Mariana to outstretch her leg far.
 Her beautiful hip sway, with a subtle dissociation and very straight leg line, contributes to the unequivocal beauty and elegance of her walk.
 Note that her leg is also swayed slightly sideways as a result of using the hip to move the leg.

 As comfortable as it is to lean on your partner, you need to keep yourself light and not put too much weight on him.
 This means you have to maintain your own balance by slightly bending your standing leg when you stretch back your free leg, as explained by Vanessa and illustrated by Jennifer and Mariana, so that most of your weight is carried by your standing leg rather than on him.
 This will also allow you to outstretch your free leg farther.
 Personally, I found that when a woman leans lightly with her chest rather than heavily with her stomach on me, she becomes lighter.

-Walking with bent knees is inelegant, which is a common problem for beginners.
-Although your standing leg needs to bend a little in order that your free leg can stretch back far, the free leg must remain straight until the weight transfer to that leg is completed.
+Walking with bent knees is a common issue amongr beginners.
+Although your standing leg needs to bend a little in order that your free leg can stretch back far, the free leg should remain straight until the weight transfer to that leg completes.
 You should not use the thigh to move the leg since that could cause the knee to curve.
-Rather, you should let the leg follow the hip to sway, and you should let it remain straight as you transfer weight to it.
-Dancing with straight legs looks more elegant.
+Instead, moving the leg with the hip, and keep the leg straight as you transfer weight to it.
+Walking with straight legs enhances the elegance of the movement.

 Alignment

-When walk backwards in parallel system, the free leg should move in line with the hip and not cross over the standing leg, otherwise it will cause a distorted line.
-Even walk in cross system, using crossing steps can still cause a winding path.
+When walk backwards in parallel system, the free leg should move in line with the hip rather than crossing over the standing leg, otherwise it will cause a distorted line.
+Even walk in cross system, excessive crossing can still cause a winding path.
 Instead, you should swivel the hips and move your leg in line with the hip.
-However, the hip rotation should be very small, since you are just walking back straight along the line of dance, not doing back ocho.
-Overturn of the hips is the cause of instability.
+The hip rotation should be very small, since you are just walking backwards straight along the line of dance, not doing back ocho.
+Overturning the hips is a cause of instability.

 Synchronization

-Tango walk is synchronous.
+Tango walking is a synchronized movement.
 The two partners walk not as two independent individuals but as one coherent body.
-Their legs must start, move and arrive together with exactly the same timing and pace.
-The woman must carefully mirror the man's movement and not land her foot too soon before he finishes his step.
+Their legs should start, move and arrive together with exactly the same timing and pace.
+The woman should closely mirror the man's movement and not land her foot too soon before he finishes his step.
 A common problem is that she walks on her own and lands her foot on the floor before he lands his foot, causing him to step on her toes.
-The correct way is holding her free leg outstretched in the air to allow him to push her, along with the push of her own standing leg, so that their free legs land on the floor at the same time and with the same pace.
+The correct way is holding her free leg outstretched in the air to allow him to push her, along with the push of her own standing leg, so that their acting legs land on the floor at the same time and with the same pace.